 Whether you’re a new PE teacher or a veteran, it’s important to know how to combine diet and exercise into fun activities for kids.
 Here are just a few tips to help get ideas flowing.

 It may be apparent to a person who is interested in physical education that physical inactivity can result in a number of problems for children.
-Lack of play and movement helps to develop a major risk factor for developing coronary artery disease.
-Additionally, it increases the risk of stroke and other cardiovascular risk factors such as obesity, high blood pressure, low HDL or “good” cholesterol, and diabetes.
+Lack of play and movement is a major risk factor for developing coronary artery disease.
+Additionally, it increases the risk of stroke and other cardiovascular problems such as obesity, high blood pressure, low HDL or “good” cholesterol, and diabetes.
 Continue reading

 Posted in Children, Physical Education